Python-Test-Engineer/earl2025/05_demo_cline.md

     ['2024-01-19', 'Headphones', 4, 149.99, 599.96]
 ]

-CLINE:
+## CLINE:

 I have a CSV for some sales data.
 Make a simple ETL and data analysis programme for it to show plots and graphs.
-There is already a folder called `sales_etl_analysis` - please use `earl_demo` as folder name
+Create a folder earl2025 for this and store all files in this folder.

 sales_data = [
     ['Date', 'Product', 'Quantity', 'Unit_Price', 'Total'],